What is software integration? Here’s what you should know

 Once your team manages to successfully recruit a target candidate, you’ll want to kickstart their onboarding process soon after.

 To support this aim, you can integrate your HRIS with your IT service management tool.
-You can then set up a workflow where any new hire added in the HRIS automatically leads them to also get added to the ITSM tool.
+You can set up a workflow so that whenever you add a new hire in the HRIS, the system automatically adds them to the ITSM tool as well.
 From there, IT can begin to create the appropriate onboarding tickets for the new hire as well as carry them out—all before the new hire’s first day.

 Here’s how it can work, assuming you use Namely as your HRIS and ServiceNow as your ITSM tool: